Here are your sports happenings this week

 Cross Country Ski Waxing Fundraiser

-Wasatch Nordic Ski Academy will be hosting their fourth Annual Waxing Fundraiser Saturday, Nov.
+Wasatch Nordic Ski Academy will be hosting its Fourth Annual Waxing Fundraiser Saturday, Nov.
 4 in front of Storm Cycles at Kimball Junction.
 Bring classic or skate skis between 9 a.m. and 2 p.m.
 The club's athletes and coaches will clean skis and apply the appropriate wax.
 Cost is a suggested donation to WNSA.
 Call Kerry for more information at 801-205-9637.

 Archery classes